Virtual style analysis is more accurate than in-person analysis

 Then later, when you compare their gentle curving face to Ingenue fashion, you might find that they look pretty good in that, too, because the gentle and curving vibes are at least somewhat harmonious.

-But since Ingenue and Ethereal look so similar, it can be hard to be sure if this face has one or the other or both, especially if your eye isn’t trained to see the subtle distinction between Ethereal and Ingenue.
+But since Ingenue and Ethereal look so similar, it can be hard to be sure if a face has one or the other or both, especially if your eye isn’t trained to see the subtle distinction between Ethereal and Ingenue.

 How to type accurately